digideskio/developer.fulcrumapp.com/_desktop/intro.md

 ## Getting started

 After installing the core command line tools, you should authenticate with your Fulcrum account to setup your local database, sync your Organization's data down, install one of the [database plugins](/desktop/plugins/#database-plugins), and then setup auto-syncing.
+You can authenticate to Fulcrum via username/password or API token.

 ### Setup the local Fulcrum database